You are here

 T = total volume of transacted goods and services.

-Example of Velocity of Money: Suppose that a ten dollar bill changes hands five times to purchase 5 piece of journals costing $10 each during a year.
-Then, M, V, P and T equal 10, 5, 10 and 5 respectively.
+Example of Velocity of Money: Suppose that a ten-dollar bill changes hands five times to purchase 5 pieces of journals costing $10 each during a year.
+Then, M, V, P, and T equal 10, 5, 10, and 5 respectively.

-The value of V is associated to the nominal value of total transaction in an economy.
+The value of V is associated with the nominal value of total transactions in an economy.
 This is why, V is transaction velocity.
-Fisher assumed that velocity of money depends on institutional and technological features (such as spending habits and introduction of debit card) in the economy which changes only gradually.
-So, velocity of money remains constant in short run.
+Fisher assumed that the velocity of money depends on institutional and technological features (such as spending habits and the introduction of debit cards) in the economy which changes only gradually.
+So, the velocity of money remains constant in the short run.

-Similarly, T is constant because there is full employment in the economy and economy utilized all resources – labor and capital- fully.
-In addition, output of an economy depends on the aggregate production function (technology) and the quantities of factors of production available.
-Thus, output is constant in short run because factors like technology, capital and labor are constant in the short run.
+Similarly, T is constant because there is full employment in the economy and the economy utilizes all resources – labor and capital- fully.
+In addition, the output of an economy depends on the aggregate production function (technology) and the quantities of factors of production available.
+Thus, the output is constant in the short run because factors like technology, capital, and labor are constant in the short run.

 Revised Version of Equation of Exchange

-Later on, Fisher revised the ‘equation of exchange’ to include bank or credit money because of their increasing importance in later time period.
+Later on, Fisher revised the ‘equation of exchange’ to include bank or credit money because of their increasing importance in later periods.
 Thus, the revised equation is MV + M1V1 = PT.

-Where, M1 is the credit or bank money and V1 is the velocity of the Credit Money.
-Note that the assumption of constant ratio of M1 to M validates this form of ‘equation of exchange’ as well.
+Where M1 is the credit or bank money and V1 is the velocity of the Credit Money.
+Note that the assumption of a constant ratio of M1 to M validates this form of ‘equation of exchange’ as well.

 Quantity Theory of Money

-Given the constant V and T, and increase or decrease in the money supply (M) leads to the direct and proportional increase or decrease in the price level P. For example, 10 % increase in M leads to the 10% increase in the price level and 10% decrease in the value of money (1/P).
+Given the constant V and T, an increase or decrease in the money supply (M) leads to a direct and proportional increase or decrease in the price level P. For example, a 10 % increase in M leads to a 10% increase in the price level and a 10% decrease in the value of money (1/P).

 Tabular Presentation